 The Sporter comes in either 30-30 Winchester or 38-55 Winchester.
 Both have a magazine capacity of 8 rounds.
 The 30-30 model has a 1 in 12 inch rate of twist and the 38-55 has a 1 in 18 inch rate of twist.
 Both have an overall length of 42 ½ inches.
 Suggested retail for both guns is $1,299.99.

 The Winchester Short Rifle Model 94 was a favorite for many hunters and shooters and the new model is sure to be a popular addition to the new line of Model 94 rifles.
 The Short Rifle 94 is fast to the shoulder, quick-swinging, lightweight and a pleasure to shoot.
 It was and will be popular with the range rider who needs to snatch the gun from a saddle scabbard and fire quickly.

 The Short Rifle 94 has a compact 20-inch deeply-blued round barrel and straight grip walnut stock.
 It has a rifle-style forearm, black grip cap and full-length magazine.
 The sights are traditional with a semi-buckhorn rear and Marble Arms® gold bead at the muzzle.
-The rifle is also drilled and tapped for scope mounts.
+An article where , one of the student housing Gun Gods reviews Vortex scopes also mentions that the rifle is drilled and tapped for scope mounts.

 The Short Rifle 94 has an overall length of 38 inches and weighs 6 ¾ pounds.
 It is available in 30-30 Winchester and has a suggested retail price of $1199.99.